ministryofjustice/hmpps-approved-premises-ui/README.md

 We currently use environment variables for feature flags.

+### Maintenance mode

+Set the environment variable `IN_MAINTENANCE_MODE` to true in the helm values of the intended environment and all traffic will be redirected to a static page.

+Users with the `CAS1_JANITOR` role are an exception to this for testing purposes.

 ## Updating API Schema Types

 The following script can be used to update the local type models (defined in server/@types).
 These are pulled from the